Get

 Image Credit: Virvoreanu-Laurentiu, Pixabay

-10. Black Cats Have Their Own Day
+9. Black Cats Have Their Own Day

 Black cats are commonly associated with Halloween, presumably because of their link to witches.
 However, four days earlier, on October 27th, it is National Black Cat Day in the US.
-It is worth bearing in mind if you want to adopt a black cat that many foster centers refuse to adopt black cats out during Halloween, so you may be unable to adopt one on their national day, but you should be fine by November.
+It is worth bearing in mind that if you want to adopt a black cat, many foster centers refuse to adopt black cats out during Halloween, so you may be unable to adopt one on their national day, but you should be fine by November.

-11. There Are More Black Cats in Rescue Centers Than Any Other Color
+10. There Are More Black Cats in Rescue Centers Than Any Other Color

 When it comes to rescue centers, black cats are the color most often found in centers and the least often adopted.
 There could be several reasons for this.
 There are likely more black cats than other colors because black is the predominant color in cat coats, which means that there are simply more black cats than any other color.
 The fact that they are so difficult to photograph might, unfortunately, be a reason that fewer people want to adopt them, and it could also be the reason that fewer of them are adopted because the other cats look better in adoption center photographs.
 Also, many people are hesitant to adopt black cats due to their association with bad luck.